 Step 5: Utilize a Good Note-taking Method

 - Cornell Note-taking method provides you with a systematic manner of organizing and condensing notes without too much repetition.
-In this method, you use columns to summaries the lecture using keywords, abbreviations and short sentences.
+In this method, you use columns to summarize the lecture using keywords, abbreviations, and short sentences.

 - In the Outlining method, most general information (Headings, topics) is aligned on the left, while specific groups of facts are indented to the right.
-Relationships of facts and information are shown through indenting.
-Numbers, Romans numerals and letters are not necessary but can be used in organization.
+Relationships between facts and information are shown through indenting.
+Numbers, Roman numerals, and letters are unnecessary but can be used in the organization.
 The method is the easiest to use when you know the outline of the lecture.